 Individual career counseling is available to all current undergraduate and graduate students at Valparaiso University.
-Career Counseling provides students with an opportunity to explore career planning issues in depth, and it takes into account broad range of developmental issues as well.
-A liberal arts education creates an excellent foundation for career success; however, it's not designed to direct students towards a specific occupation.
-Therefore, the Valparaiso University Career Center offers opportunities for self-assessment and career exploration that are essential for a student's career planning process.
+Career Counseling provides students with an opportunity to explore career planning issues in depth, and it takes into account a broad range of developmental issues as well.
+A liberal arts education creates an excellent foundation for career success; however, it’s not designed to direct students towards a specific occupation.
+Therefore, the Valparaiso University Career Center offers opportunities for self-assessment and career exploration that are essential for a student’s career planning process.

 Career Counseling at the Valparaiso University Career Center takes a comprehensive approach to career development.
 During your first appointment, you’ll have the opportunity to describe your unique concerns and your hopes for career and life goals.
 You and your counselor will evaluate the tools necessary to facilitate growth and help you reach your goals.
 In addition, you and the Career Counselor will select assessments that will be helpful in determining your interests, skills, and values.
 You and the counselor may also discuss other campus resources that will help you in your planning process.
 Please fill out the forms below and bring them to your first appointment with your counselor.